pubnub/open-growth/handlers/readme.md

 }
 ```

-The message you send to PubNub will be enriched in transit by [BLOCKS](https://www.pubnub.com/products/blocks/) and it will be sent to your customer by the **delight** of your choosing (`open-growth/delights/`).
+The message you send to PubNub will be enriched, in transit, by [BLOCKS](https://www.pubnub.com/products/blocks/) and it will be sent to your customer by the **delight** of your choosing (`open-growth/delights/`).
 You can enrich the customer data, decide the content of your email, and finally send the email using the SendGrid or SendWithUs delight.

 We can accomplish this with an [XHR](https://www.pubnub.com/docs/blocks/xhr-module) to **Clearbit**, **MonkeyLearn**, and **SendGrid**.

  * [Clearbit](https://clearbit.com/) is used to find a customer’s name, place of work, industry, and other important details, by merely providing an email address.

- * [MonkeyLearn](http://monkeylearn.com/) is used to determine a customer’s use case for your service, by using past customer data and machine learning.
+ * [MonkeyLearn](http://monkeylearn.com/) is a Machine Learning API which we use to determine a customer’s use case for your service, by using past customer data and ML.

 * The [SendGrid](https://sendgrid.com/) Delight is used to send the email by plain text, or with a colorful HTML/CSS template.